Chris Snee: Professional career

 In 2006, Snee started all 16 regular season games and the NFC Wild Card Game at right guard.
 Against the Atlanta Falcons, the line allowed one sack and provided enough protection for the Giants offense to gain 491 yards of total offense.
 Snee and the line allowed just four total sacks in a 5-game period from Sept.
 30 – Oct.
 28. In week 17 Snee helped Tiki Barber rush for a franchise record 234 yards in a playoff-clinching win against the Washington Redskins.
-In that game Barber had three runs of 50 yards or more, two of them for touchdowns.
+In that game, Barber had three runs of 50 yards or more, two of them for touchdowns.

 In 2007, Snee started all 16 regular season games and the Giants' four postseason games.
 He was an integral part of an offense that helped the Giants score 373 points (the fifth-highest total in franchise history) and compile 321 first downs (the fourth-highest total by a Giants team) and 5,302 yards (seventh in team history).
 The line's blocking enabled the Giants to finish fourth in the NFL in rushing yardage with an average of 134.3 yards a game.
 Snee also enabled the Giants to rush for 289 yards in a playoff-clinching victory against the Buffalo Bills, their highest total in 22 years.
 He also started every game in which he's played (59 regular season and six postseason) at right guard.
 Snee entered the 2008 season with 48 consecutive regular season starts, the third-longest streak on the Giants behind David Diehl (80) and Eli Manning (55).

 Snee reportedly signed a new six-year contract extension to remain a Giant through the 2014 season.

 The deal has a base salary of $41.25 million and includes $17 million in guarantees.
 Snee also gets a $13.5 million signing bonus and can earn another $2 million in incentives. $23 million will be available in the first three seasons and his annual base average is $6.875 million.

 Snee's strong play in 2008 earned him his first Pro Bowl selection as one of the NFC's starting guards.
+He was ranked 77th by his fellow players on the NFL Top 100 Players of 2011.

 At the end of the 2011 season, Snee and the Giants appeared in Super Bowl XLVI.
 He started in the game as the Giants defeated the New England Patriots by a score of 21–17 giving him his second Super Bowl title.